Abhiek187/how-to-stock/README.md

 Make sure [Docker](https://www.docker.com/products/docker-desktop) and [Docker Compose](https://docs.docker.com/compose/install/) are installed.
 And make sure to obtain an API key from [Financial Modeling Prep](https://financialmodelingprep.com/developer/docs/).
 Then do the following:

 1. Pass in the API key and start up a container for this app: `./start-docker.sh YOUR_API_KEY`.
-On future visits, the container can be spun up directly using `./start-docker.sh` or `docker-compose up -d`.
+On future visits, the container can be spun up directly using `./start-docker.sh` or `docker compose up -d`.
 2. Once everything's installed, open `localhost:8000` in your browser.
-3. When done, shut down and clean up the container: `docker-compose down`
+3. When done, shut down and clean up the container: `docker compose down`

 ## Troubleshooting